-Schizoaffective disorder and bipolar disorder are two distinct mental health conditions.
-The two conditions share common, overlapping features such as mood and psychotic symptoms, making them challenging to distinguish.
+Schizoaffective disorder and bipolar disorder are distinct mental health conditions, but they share common, overlapping features such as mood and psychotic symptoms.

 Schizoaffective disorder is a mental health condition characterized by schizophrenia and mood symptoms, such as depressive or manic episodes.

 Bipolar disorder causes extreme shifts in energy, mood, and activity levels.
 Research suggests that